1Jawahir-Ali/1Jawahir-Ali/README.md

 - 🌱**C++ Language**

-- 👯 I’m looking to collaborate on the projet by using concept of Object Oriented Programming.
+concept of Object Oriented Programming.

 - 📫 How to reach me **jawahirmehboob975@gmail.com**